scottrhodges/scottrhodges/README.md

 # Hi there, I'm Scott Hodges! 👋

-🚀 **Head of Cloud | Logicalis**
+🚀 **Head of Cloud, Data & AI | Logicalis**
 🔹 Passionate about Cloud, Data & AI, and Security
-🔹 Helping businesses adopt and optimise cloud solutions
+🔹 Helping businesses adopt and optimise cloud, data, and AI solutions

 ## 📫 Connect With Me
 - 🔗 [LinkedIn](https://www.linkedin.com/in/scottrhodges/)